Kaiser and the Affordable Care Act

 Drew E. Altman, Ph.D., President and Chief Executive Officer.
 Updated: August 2014

 Many of you have commented over the years on my President’s Message on this website which explains our purpose and mission in creating the modern day Kaiser Family Foundation and how we operate.
 I update it periodically to keep it current as we evolve.
 With the passage, implementation and continuing debate about the Affordable Care Act, I thought I would provide a companion essay about our role on the ACA.

-Our mission, stated at the top of our home page, is “filling the need for trusted information on health issues.”
+Our mission, stated at the top of our home page, is “filling the need for trusted information on national health issues.”
 It is inspired by our benefactor Henry Kaiser’s motto: “find a need and fill it.”
 Henry Kaiser was talking about finding a niche in American industry, but that is also what we try to do in a different time and in the very different world of health policy.

 Our mission doesn’t change because of the passage of the ACA or the hyper-partisan environment in which it is being implemented.
 We have addressed all kinds of health policy legislation over the years, dating back to the Clinton reform effort which unfolded just as we were creating the modern day KFF, and we are accustomed to operating in a highly politicized health policy environment.
 In fact, when it comes to politicized health policy issues, I can remember earlier election-driven Medicare debates that would give the current ACA discussion a run for its money.